isaacballas/instagram-autolikes/README.md

   congratulation
   ===================
-  congratulation the script is setup and ready to be used :) for questions/bugs contact me on jad@ultgate.com
+  congratulation the script is setup and ready to be used :) for questions/bugs contact me on jad@ultgate.com or twitter on @jadismael